Program Overview

 6. Utilize medical informatics

-Pharmacists completing residency at North Country HealthCare will acquire clinical and managerial skills to become a competent practitioner providing care for patients in a community and/or ambulatory setting.
-Additionally, pharmacists will demonstrate professionalism and maturity by evaluating his/her performance and committing to the pharmacy profession.
+Pharmacists completing residency at North Country HealthCare will acquire clinical and managerial skills to become a competent practitioner providing care for patients in a community and/or ambulatory setting while demonstrating professionalism and maturity through self-evaluation and skill development.

 For questions or more info: